doeixd/Open-Commerce-Standard/examples/README.md

-# OCS Examples
+# OCP Examples

-This directory contains simple, runnable examples to help you learn OCS quickly.
+This directory contains simple, runnable examples to help you learn OCP quickly.

 ## 📁 Files